Boo to You Too! Winnie the Pooh: Movie connections

-Boo to You Too! was also featured as a Halloween story in Pooh's Heffalump Halloween Movie, where the story is told by Roo while also happening at the same time.
-However Pooh and Tigger’s lines about mentioning Heffalumps were dubbed into Spookables due to the fact Lumpy is a Heffalump and Rabbit’s greenish fur was recolored into yellow so it wouldn’t look to similar from The New Adventures of Winnie the Pooh.
+Boo to You Too! was also featured as a Halloween story in Pooh's Heffalump Halloween Movie, where the story is told by Roo (rather than the Narrator) while also happening at the same time.
+However Pooh and Tigger’s lines about mentioning Heffalumps were dubbed into Spookables due to the fact Lumpy is a Heffalump and Rabbit’s greenish fur was recolored into yellow so it wouldn’t look too similar from The New Adventures of Winnie the Pooh.